If we use local products, we benefit our farmers, ranchers and artisans. This is precisely what’s at the core of Arrels.

 “Without roots, nothing sprouts.
 Without roots no fruit is possible.
 Let’s take care of them to nurture our future.”
 Arrels Manifesto

 Arrels aims to disrupt the current food distribution system and wants to defend the rural lifestyle and the empowerment of consumers and small producers.
 But how?
-In the initial phase, seeking 5,000 founders able to attend to the logistical and technological complexity of the project, which will include an online farmers’ market, a website, an online radio and even a quarterly magazine.
+In the initial phase, seeking 3,000 founders able to attend to the logistical and technological complexity of the project, which include an online farmers’ market, a website, an online radio and even a quarterly magazine.
 On the MercatsArrels.cat website, anyone who wants to be a founder of the project can make a financial contribution that they will later be able to exchange for products in the online market as well as having the chance to become subscribers to the magazine.

-This cross-platform project is directed by Josep Sucarrats, director of the magazine CUINA, one of the publications of the cooperative group Som.
+This cross-platform project is directed by Josep Sucarrats, former director of the magazine CUINA, one of the publications of the cooperative group Som.
 “Local products guarantee greater sustainability”, explains Sucarrats, but there are other reasons behind this initiative: “There is a national model we want to defend, in which the rural sector earns its living by feeding us, while it also enriches the territory by keeping the crops alive, through active citizens, and with successful life projects.
 We must support it”.
 In addition, “the food giants support an unsustainable system: immediate result, maximum benefit and minimum diversity.”

 “The rural sector earns its living by feeding us, while it also enriches the territory.
 We must support it”, affirms Josep Sucarrats